apache/streampipes-website/docs/05_how-to-opcua.md

 If the connection fails, verify first that the endpoint is reachable from the extension service container or host, not only from your browser machine.

-<DocVisualPlaceholder
-  title="OPC UA Connection Settings" purpose="Show the settings section with adapter mode, security mode, authentication, and endpoint URL filled in."
+<ScreenshotFigure
+title="OPC UA Adapter Basic Settings" src="/img/howto/opcua/howto-opcua-basic-settings-1.png"
+alt="Configure the basic settings for OPC UA" caption="Configure the basic settings for OPC UA."
 />

 ## Browse and select OPC UA nodes